Guide To Maximizing US Airways Miles Series Index

 By simply opening this card, you can get 40k US Airways miles for a rate of 0.22 cents (40,000/$89) per mile!

 Another advantage of this card is that Barclays is the issuer.
 Most people tend to have a bunch of Chase and American Express credit cards because of the great credit cards they offer.
 Remember, every bank wants your business without running the risk of giving you “too much” credit therefore getting credit cards from different banks will increase your chances of getting an instant approval.

 The Starwood Preferred Guest by American Express (both personal and business) is a card that has over 30 airline transfer partners!
 US Airways is one of these partners to whom you can transfer your SPG points at a 1:1 ratio.

 While there are no bonus categories associated with the SPG, they do offer a 5k points bonus when you transfer 20k SPG points to one of their airline partners, which essentially means you’re earning 1.25 points per dollar on all transactions!
-You can really maximize your earning potential and generate a significant amount of US Airways miles with the manufacturing spend techniques discussed here.
+You can really maximize your earning potential and generate a significant amount of US Airways miles.

 Earn US Airways Through Dining Portals

 Did you know there are ways to earn 3x US Airways miles per dollar when you use any card of your choice at a restaurant or bar?
 This means you can double dip and earn 3x US Airways miles + extra points from the credit card usage.
 If the card of choice earns 2x or has dining as a bonus category (e.g. Barclaycard Arrival Plus MasterCard or Chase Sapphire Preferred) then this maximizes your earning potential even more!